WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\relaxedmadd_N(z_1, z_2, z_3)`
 .....................................

-Relaxed multiply-add (madd) allows for fused or unfused results.
+Relaxed multiply-add allows for fused or unfused results.
 The function :math:`\fma` is the same as *fusedMultiplyAdd* defined by |IEEE754|_ (Section 5.4.1).

 .. math::